paretoman/votekit/src/pages/architecture.md

         * VoterGeoList is a variation on VoterSimList with more functionality for districts.
     * Viz* draws the voters because there is more context to draw them as a group than individually.
         * VizGeo2D draws the voters are in tracts and districts.
+    * VoterTest is a copy of VoterShape, mostly.
+VoterTest exists outside of these other classes.
+It doesn't have command history and doesn't interact with other voters.
+It's just a test.
 * Candidates
     * Candidate represents a single candidate.
     * CandidateAdd manages a list of candidates.